-For nearly 60 years, the Center for Workplace Inclusion has seen first-hand, the
+For nearly 60 years, the Center for Workforce Inclusion has seen first-hand, the

 power of work to transform not only individuals and their families, but whole